hm-lang/core/proposals/README.md

 MyResult2 := someClass("temporary")..temporaryMethod()
 ```

-Note that you can overload a class method with readonly instance `::`, writeable
+Note that you can overload a class method with readonly instance `::`, writable
 instance `;;` versions, and temporary instance versions `..`.
 Callers are recommended to be explicit and use `::`, `;;`, or `..` instead of ` ` (member access).
 See the section on member access operators for how resolution of ` ` works in this case.